chung-neuroai-lab/chung-neuroai-lab.github.io/people.md

 <div id="profile" class="card">
     <img id="profile-img" class="card-img" src="{{site.baseurl | prepend:site.url}}assets/img/sueyeon-chung.jpg"/>
     <div id="person" class="card-title"> <!----Title---> <a href="https://sites.google.com/site/sueyeonchung/">SueYeon Chung PhD</a></div>
-    <div id="person" class="card-subtitle"> <!----Title---> Principle Investigator </div>
+    <div id="person" class="card-subtitle"> <!----Title---> Principal Investigator </div>
-    <div id="person" class="card-body">She is the Director of the NeuroAI and Geometric Data Analysis (NAIGDA) group and an Assistant Professor of Physics and Applied Mathematics at Harvard University.
-She is also an Institute Investigator at the Kempner Institute for the Study of Natural and Artificial Intelligence and a faculty member in the Center for Brain Science.
+    <div id="person" class="card-body">She is the Director of the NeuroAI and Geometric Data Analysis (NAIGDA) group and an Assistant Professor of Physics and of Applied Mathematics at Harvard University.
+She is also an Institute Investigator at the Kempner Institute for the Study of Natural and Artificial Intelligence and a member in the Center for Brain Science.
 In addition, she holds a part-time appointment at the Center for Computational Neuroscience at the Flatiron Institute, Simons Foundation.</div>
 </div>

 <div id="profile" class="card">